-118, 121; and sensory experience of motion, 168; and feeling in Classicism, 347; phantasms of sensory imagination are intentional objects apart from the sensory objectivity of real things, 425; KANT: imagination and logical synthesis, 497; the transcendental imagination in KANT, 513; productive, reproductive, synthetic-imagination, 514; Cusanus' view; Hume; Kant, 515; productive imagination in KANT, the root of practical reason, a faculty of the soul ascribed to logical thought, 520, 521; Heidegger identifies imagination with Dasein; the pure finite selfhood is rooted in time, 524; the formative medium between the two stems of knowledge in Kant's view, 525-529; Kant's "pure imagination" links the two stems of knowledge, but is not their root, 532; imagination and sensibility, 534; definition of Kant's "pure imagination" finition of KANT's "pure imagination",
+-, II, and the intentional structures, 115, 118, 121; and sensory experience of motion, 168; and feeling in Classicism, 347; phantasms of sensory imagination are intentional objects apart from the sensory objectivity of real things, 425; KANT: imagination and logical synthesis, 497; the transcendental imagination in KANT, 513; productive, reproductive, syntheticimagination, 514; CUSANUS' view; HUME; KANT, 515; productive imagination in KANT, the root of practical reason, a faculty of the soul ascribed to logical thought, 520, 521; HEIDEGGER identifies imagination with Dasein; the pure finite selfhood is rooted in time, 524; the formative medium between the two stems of knowledge in KANT's view, 525-529; KANT's "pure imagination" links the two stems of knowledge, but is not their root, 532; imagination and sensibility, 534; definition of KANT's "pure imagination", 535.

-,III, the copy theory of "naïve realism", 35; empiricist atomistic view of sense impressions and perceptual images; the qualifying function of a thing dominates its objective perceptual image, 104, 105; an artist's productive fantasy is founded in sensory imagination; a visual phantasm; an intentional visionary object; reproductive fantasy; in art; the fancied objective structure of a thing is a potentional structure capable of being represented in a real thing, 113-116; the sensory function of the imagination, 115.
+-, III, the copy theory of "naïve realism", 35; empiricist atomistic view of sense impressions and perceptual images; the qualifying function of a thing dominates its objective perceptual image, 104, 105; an artist's productive fantasy is founded in sensory imagination; a visual phantasm; an intentional visionary object; reproductive fantasy; in art; the fancied objective structure of a thing is a potentional structure capable of being represented in a real thing, 113-116; the sensory function of the imagination, 115.